-The circular route to Park End Moss wetland is almost three miles long and takes you through historic parkland and ancient woodlands to wetland which is a haven for birds.
-You can download the map and directions here.
+The circular route to Park End Moss is almost three miles long, and will take you through historic parkland and ancient woodlands to wetland that is a haven for birds.

-If you love spotting butterflies and wildflowers why not try our wildlife walk in the summer?
-The route is 2.5 miles long and takes you past a spectacular veteran ash tree.
-Download the map and directions here.
+If you love spotting butterflies and wildflowers, why not try the wildlife walk?
+The route is 2.5 miles long and will take you past a spectacular veteran ash tree.

 A free map detailing these walks and other routes is available from reception – just ask when you get here.